wanderdust/newsletter/content/posts/postgres_replication/index.md

 - Designing data Intensive applications by Martin Kleppman (diagram ideas shamelessly stolen from the book)
 - Postgres Documentation

-Thanks to Gordon for providing feedback on an earlier draft of this post.
+Thanks to Gordon for providing feedback on an earlier version of this post.